Theo van Doesburg: Promoting De Stijl

-Although De Stijl was made up of many members, Van Doesburg was the "ambassador" of the movement, promoting it across Europe.
+Although De Stijl was made up of many members, Van Doesburg was the "ambassador" of the movement, promoting the ideas of Neoplasticism across Europe.
 He moved to Weimar in 1922, deciding to make an impression on the Bauhaus principal, Walter Gropius, to spread the influence of the movement.

-While Gropius accepted many of the precepts of contemporary art movements he did not feel that Doesburg should become a Bauhaus master.
-Doesburg then installed himself near to the Bauhaus buildings and started to attract school students interested in the new ideas of Constructivism, Dadaism, and De Stijl.
+While Gropius accepted many of the precepts of contemporary art movements, he did not feel that Doesburg should become a Bauhaus master.
+As a response, Doesburg installed himself near the Bauhaus buildings and started to attract school students interested in the new ideas of Constructivism, Dadaism, and De Stijl.